Paper Chan's Little Guide to Minecraft Server Optimization!

 For every 600 game ticks, there is a chance of up to 4 randomly selected loaded villagers, that has not been active for 120 ticks, to wake up for 100 ticks where they are able to wake up and do stuff for 20 ticks while being immune from the freezing effect of being too far away from players.

-To disable work immunity, set villagers-work-immunity-after to 0, please note that this will break villagers.
+To disable work immunity, set villagers-work-immunity-after to 0, please note that this will break villager behavior unless EAR is disabled altogether.

 merge-radius: